 Predicting Success on the Job

 It’s easy to think of recruiting as a simple transaction with a clear end result -- hire someone.
 But the hiring process should go much deeper than predictably making good hires.
-It should also lead to long-term employee productivity and retention -- which can only occur when candidates "fit in" and know what results are expected, possess the competencies to drive that impact, and bring a perspective that enhances your current team.
+Long-term employee retention and high productivity occur when new candidates understand what results are expected, possess the competencies to drive that impact, and bring a perspective that enhances your current team.
 Research shows that “informational diversity” enhances team creativity and performance – it literally makes teams smarter.

 So how can the hiring process best predict success on the job?

 Many recruiting processes are designed to quickly find "ideal resumes," chock-full of the right keywords.
 Unfortunately, one of the least effective ways to predict long-term performance is by selecting the best looking profiles from a stack of resumes.
 A great looking resume sometimes hides an ineffective candidate, an unimpressive resume sometimes masks a great candidate, and no resume can forecast performance on the job.

 - Resumes will not tell you if someone is a team player or a credit-grabber.

 - Resumes will not tell you if someone will fit in your culture.